 Creating high-quality and relevant content and setting a particular time for when to post them can help improve your social media presence and audience engagement.

 User-generated content is like free advertising from people saying good things about your brand.
 They are honest testimonials that can help in promoting you.
 In fact, many people take this content more seriously than paid ads and product descriptions and often check them out before they make a purchasing decision.

-When you’re sharing user-generated content, remember to tag the person who originally shared it, if possible.
+When you’re sharing user-generated content (UGC), remember to tag the person who originally shared it, if possible.
 Doing this gives credit to the person who created the material.
 This can also help expose your brand to the user’s friends and followers.
 Furthermore, it can make a valued customer happy.

 If you happen upon any of these and think it can help improve your brand’s image, then share it with your followers.
 Just remember to add the appropriate credits.
 It’s also good to show your gratitude with a simple post saying thank you.

 Remember, what other people are saying about you is much more powerful than what you’re saying about yourself.

 This is one of the best small business marketing tips we can give you.
 Before you say, “But that’s expensive,” hear us out.
 Advertising on social media offers a lot of benefits, especially to small businesses.
 It’s typically cheaper than traditional advertising mediums.
 And the best part about it is that you can view its progress day to day and make modifications if it’s not working the way it should.